Stability Shelter

 • On-site laundry facilities

-• Continued case management and 2 life skills classes per week
+• Continued case management and two life skills & Bible classes per week

-• Access to an exercise center, computer lab, and TV lounge
+• Access to an exercise center, computer lab, and game room

 • Donated items, including clothes, personal toiletries, books, etc.